MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Related Works

 \subsection{Few-shot Action Recognition}

-The core concept of few-shot action recognition is akin to few-shot learning, but including the temporal dimension amplifies the problem's difficulty.
-Despite the potential benefits of adaptation-based methods (e.g., MetaUVFS~\cite{patravali2021unsupervised}), these approaches have received limited attention in few-shot action recognition due to their high computational requirements and extensive experimental time.
-Instead, existing research predominantly emphasizes metric-based learning approaches with varying focuses.
-On the one hand, some methods focus on class prototype matching strategies.
+The core concept of few-shot action recognition (FSAR) is similar to few-shot learning (FSL), but the inclusion of the temporal dimension increases the complexity of the problem.
+Adaptation-based methods such as MetaUVFS~\cite{patravali2021unsupervised} have received limited attention in FSAR due to their high computational demands and extensive experimental time.
+Therefore, existing research predominantly emphasizes metric-based learning approaches with varying focuses.
+On the one hand, some methods focus on class prototype matching metric strategies.
+OTAM~\cite{cao2020few} introduces a temporal alignment metric to calculate the distance value between query and support set videos.
 TRX~\cite{perrett2021temporal} matches each query sub-sequence with all sub-sequences in the support set, facilitating correspondences between different videos.
-OTAM~\cite{cao2020few} introduces a temporal alignment module to calculate the distance value between query and support set videos.
-On the other hand, some approaches aim to enhance feature representation.
-For instance, SloshNet~\cite{xing2023revisiting} leverages a feature fusion architecture search module to exploit low-level spatial features, combining it with long-term and short-term temporal modeling modules to encode complementary global and local temporal representations.
-STRM~\cite{thatipelli2022spatio} adopts local and global enrichment modules for spatiotemporal modeling, while HyRSM~\cite{wang2022hybrid} utilizes hybrid relation modeling to learn task-specific embeddings.
-With the development of large foundation visual models, how to apply them in downstream tasks is receiving increasing attention.
-CLIP-FSAR~\cite{wang2023clip} makes attempts using the CLIP pre-trained model and designs a video-text contrastive objective and a prototype modulation, achieving good results.
-However, completely fine-tuning the visual encoder would increase computational costs and risk catastrophic forgetting.
-Additionally, CLIP is an image pre-trained model that CLIP-FSAR does not extend the visual encoder for temporal modeling.
-Our approach will address the problems encountered in the CLIP-FSAR mentioned above.
+And, HyRSM~\cite{wang2022hybrid} proposes a bidirectional Mean Hausdorff Metric that exhibits robustness to complex actions.
+On the other hand, certain approaches aim to enhance feature or class prototype representations.
+STRM~\cite{thatipelli2022spatio} adopts local and global enrichment modules for features' spatiotemporal modeling.
+HyRSM~\cite{wang2022hybrid} utilizes hybrid relation modeling to learn task-specific embeddings.
+And, TADRNet~\cite{wang2023task} simultaneously considers both global and local characteristics and proposes a hybrid semantic attention module for enhancing the discriminability of samples.
+Recently, with the development of large foundation vision-language models, their application in FSAR is receiving increasing attention.
+The most representative work, CLIP-FSAR~\cite{wang2023clip}, refines CLIP for FSAR by fully fine-tuning CLIP's visual encoder and designing a prototype modulation module to enhance multimodal representations at the prototype level.
+However, despite its significant computational overhead, it falls short in temporal modeling and multimodal feature fusion within the CLIP visual encoder.